-- Informal Counseling --if it appears that an employee has failed to conduct himself/herself in accordance with SBTCE/College policies and procedures, federal or state law, the supervisor may hold a discussion with the employee in which he/she coaches the employee on the expected proper conduct.
+- Informal Counseling2 --if it appears that an employee has failed to conduct himself/herself in accordance with SBTCE/College policies and procedures, federal or state law, the supervisor may hold a discussion with the employee in which he/she coaches the employee on the expected proper conduct.
 The supervisor should fully explain what is expected and should be open to consideration of whether special circumstances may have been involved.
 The supervisor should document the counseling session with the employee and maintain the documentation in a supervisory file. - 2.
-Oral Reprimand -An employee may be verbally reprimanded for relatively minor infractions involving inappropriate behavior, misconduct, or violation of rules.
+Oral Reprimand2 -An employee may be verbally reprimanded for relatively minor infractions involving inappropriate behavior, misconduct, or violation of rules.
 The supervisor should inform the employee in private that an oral reprimand is being given and that the employee has the opportunity to correct the problem.
 The supervisor should further inform the employee that unless the problem is corrected, the employee will be subject to stronger disciplinary action up to and including termination.
 Written documentation of the oral reprimand should be maintained in a supervisory file, to be used to support future disciplinary action if needed. - 3.
-Written Warning-A written warning may be administered for the first offense of a more serious nature or if a conduct problem continues after the oral reprimand or informal counseling.
+Written Warning2-A written warning may be administered for the first offense of a more serious nature or if a conduct problem continues after the oral reprimand or informal counseling.
 It should be sufficiently detailed to let the employee know the reasons for the disciplinary action.
-It should also advise the employee that future occurrence(s) of a similar nature may result in further disciplinary action up to and including termination. - 4.
-Disciplinary (Involuntary) Reassignment-Depending on the severity of and the circumstances related to the offense, disciplinary action may result in an involuntary reassignment to a more suitable job within the College. - 5.
+It should also advise the employee that future occurrence(s) of a similar nature may result in further disciplinary action up to and including termination. - Disciplinary (Involuntary) Reassignment-Depending on the severity of and the circumstances related to the offense, disciplinary action may result in an involuntary reassignment to a more suitable job within the College. - 5.
 Disciplinary Demotion-Depending on the severity of and the circumstances related to the offense, disciplinary action may result in a demotion if, during the investigation of the misconduct or offense, it is determined that the employee could possibly function satisfactorily in a position in a lower pay band than what the employee currently occupies. - 6.
 Disciplinary Suspension-Disciplinary suspensions are without pay.
 Accrued annual or sick leave may not be used during a period of suspension.
 A suspension may be administered for the first offense of a serious nature.
 It should be employed when management or the supervisor believes that by its use the employee will correct this misconduct.
 The period of suspension will vary depending on the seriousness of the offense and should be for a specified period of time but only of a duration sufficient to correct misconduct.
 The employee will be given a written statement of the reasons for disciplinary suspension.
-During the suspension period, the employee will not be allowed in the workplace. - 7.
-Investigatory Suspension without pay-In cases that have many issues or considerations or where the facts are not clearly evident, an investigatory suspension may be used by placing the employee on a leave of absence without pay.
-Investigatory suspension means the interruption of active employment status (without compensation) pending investigation and a decision as to the extent of disciplinary action.
-The investigatory suspension should last only long enough to permit time for adequate investigation and the formulation of a decision after the investigation.
-During the suspension period, the employee will not be allowed in the workplace or to have contact with other employees during business hours.
+During the suspension period, the employee will not be allowed in the workplace.

-&lt;sup>2 May not be formally grieved or appealed through the State Employee Grievance Procedure Act
+2 May not be formally grieved or appealed through the State Employee Grievance Procedure Act